Eiffel Tower Climbing Tour with Summit Access

 First and Second Floor Access

+The first part of your tour includes climbing the 674 stairs to the 2nd level.
 Upon reaching the second-level observation deck, you'll be greeted by views of the city's most iconic landmarks, including the Arc de Triomphe, Champs- Élysées, and Notre Dame.
 You'll also have time to take pictures and enjoy the view.

-You’ll then head down to the first floor.
-Since most tours don't stop at the first level, you'll have a chance to avoid crowds and observe views that many don't get to see.
 You’ll even be able to walk on Eiffel’s best-kept secret - the glass floor that sits 188 feet (57 meters) above the ground!

 Why Was the Eiffel Tower Built?